4shreyas5/TACT-Onboarding-Challenge/README.md

 ### Deadline ⏳
 3rd November (Friday), EOD

-### Rewards on successful completion of the challenge 🏆
-- First 50 successful PRs would get TON merch at hackCBS event
-- Everyone successfully raising a PR would get:
-    - Added to the talent group of TON on Telegram
-    - An NFT from the Nujan team

 # The Challenge 🛠

 1. Refer to this tutorial series on Tact : <br>